-Wildflower identification can be a difficult undertaking, which is why challenging volumes such as Newcomb's Wildflower Guide have been written on the subject.
-But Mayapple is one wild plant that is quite easy to identify.
+Wildflower identification can be challenging, but Mayapple is one wild plant that's quite easy to identify.
 Nothing else looks even remotely like it.
-Moreover, as a colonizing perennial that spreads via rhizomes to form monocultures, you're most likely to encounter it in a mass formation that's hard to miss.
-So once you see a photo of its leaf (above), you'll be forever "in the know" about this remarkable plant.
+Moreover, as a perennial that spreads via rhizomes to form large colonies, you're most likely to encounter it in a mass formation that's hard to miss.
+So once you see a photo of its leaf, you'll never forget how to identify it.